 - Vehicular homicide

 - A felony DUI

 - A registerable sex offense

-The laws and processes surrounding record expungement are complicated.
-Only a qualified Salt Lake City criminal defense attorney can help you determine if you qualify, and help you navigate the obstacles and obtain documents such as the Certificate of Eligibility.
+The laws and procedures involving record expungement are very complex.
+Rely on a qualified Salt Lake City criminal defense attorney to help you determine if you qualify.
+We will assist you in overcoming any obstacles and help you obtain the correct documents, including the Certificate of Eligibility.
 To inquire about an expungement or to schedule your free consultation, call Larsen, Larsen, Nash & Larsen at 801-758-8728 or contact us online.
-Conveniently located in West Valley City, we represent clients throughout Salt Lake County and the surrounding areas of northern Utah, including Summit County and Davis County, and Wabash, Provo, Ogden and Park City.